jollopre/harmoniser/README.md

 ## Concepts

 Harmoniser is a library for publishing/consuming messages through RabbitMQ.
-It enables not only the connection of applications but also the scaling of an application by performing work in the background.
+It enables not only connecting applications but also scaling applications by performing work in the background.
 This gem is comprised of three parts:

 ### Publisher

-The Publisher runs in any Ruby process (puma, unicorn, passenger, sidekiq, etc) and enables you to push messages through a [RabbitMQ Exchange](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges).
+The Publisher runs in any Ruby process (Puma, Unicorn, Passenger, Sidekiq, etc.) and enables you to push messages through a [RabbitMQ Exchange](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges).
 Creating a publisher is as simple as:

 ```ruby
 require "harmoniser"